Can Police Take Blood Without Consent?

 A divided Supreme Court recently issued an important ruling concerning DUI suspects in the case of Mitchell v.
 Wisconsin.
 The controversial case could have a significant impact on DUI suspects across the country as it conflicts with previous court rulings.
 At its core, the case rules on the practice of taking a blood sample from a DUI suspect who is unconscious or otherwise unable to provide his or her consent.
-By affirming that such a practice may be allowed, the case could open the door for reform in states across the country who currently require a warrant for blood draws.
+By affirming that such a practice may be allowed, the case could open the door for reform in states across the country that currently require a warrant for blood draws.
 Our New York City DWI defense lawyers discuss this new case holding and what it might mean for New Yorkers below.

 Mitchell V. Wisconsin